vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.8.0 =
+* add to more filters for controlling what crop-sizes should be available (thanks to https://github.com/wijzijnweb)

 = 1.7.2 =
 * fix php notice on settings screen